Skip to content

 VariableDescription

-CONCLAUDE_AGENT_IDRaw agent identifier (e.g., “adb0a8b”)
+CONCLAUDE_AGENT_IDAgent identifier from payload (e.g., “adb0a8b”)

 CONCLAUDE_SUBAGENT_TYPESubagent type (e.g., “implementation”) (SubagentStart only)